rwanrooy/TTGO-PAXCOUNTER-LoRa32-V2.1-TTN/README.md

 # TTGO-LoRa32-V2.1-TTN (version T3_v1.6 20180606)

-TTGO LoRa32 V2.1 Sketch for TTN (The Things Network)
+TTGO LoRa32 V2.1 Sketch for TTN (The Things Network) with downlink control for turning a relais off or on.

 ![alt text](https://github.com/rwanrooy/TTGO-LoRa32-V2.1-TTN/blob/master/img/ttgo%20lora32%20board.png)

 This sketch has al the needed components to connect the board to The Things Network.
 I found a few sketches online based on the paxcounter but I didn't find them lean and mean.
 This sketch has also support for the oled display wich you can adjust to your needs.

+You can turn a relais on or off by sending downlink messages in the TTN Console.
+I added some payload formats (Decider, Converter, Validator and Encoder) to make the payload more easy to read.
+This is also necessary if you want to control the relais with Node-Red.

+Downlink confirmation:
+The sketch confirms the state of the relais with uplink messages so you are always sure the message is transmitted to the node.
+I will add some node red instructions later when I have more time.

 Setup